FractalBlocks/Fractal.js/readme.md

 ```

 ```
-npm general NAME_EXAMPLE
+npm run general NAME_EXAMPLE
 ```

-Some examples needs a backend (e.g. Chat), run it with: `node server`.
+Some examples needs a backend (e.g. Chat), run it with: `node server`, see the README of the example you want to run.

 (TODO: More)

 ## TODOs and roadmap

+- Implement live examples
+- Implement online editor that allows live preview and hot-swaping, using: Monaco and Fractal.js
+- Implement the forms example and document the composing tools
 - Implement an i18n middleware example
 - Implement and document CSS tools for js (PARTIAL)
 - Implement examples and document the service pattern